Sci Fi TTRPG's, What To Pick And Why

 Things I do not have (yet).

-Tales from the Loop/Electric State are d6 Year Zero Engine systems that I do not have, both based on firm favourite books I do own (with others).
-I feel M-Space/BRP can do the hard SF they are based on, no need to get the game books, just use the originals for inspiration?
-I might get Electric State as a one-shot game generator and it has the easiest system to grok.
-The reality of these two is the original works of fiction (and others) are enough to get me going.
+Tales from the Loop/Electric State are Year Zero Engine systems that I do not have in any form, both based on firm favourite books I do own (with others).
+I feel M-Space/BRP/Cortex can do the hard, but grounded SF they are based on, no need to get the game books, just use the originals for inspiration and eye candy.
+I might get Electric State as a one-shot game generator and it has the easiest system in the series to grok.
+The reality of these is the original works of fiction (and others) are enough to get me going.

 Games that will not be looked at;